 Accessibility of complex information

-The list will undoubtedly grow with the development of technology, but even now the companies can reap immense benefits off it.
+The list will undoubtedly grow with the development of technology, but even now the augmented reality technology companies can reap immense benefits from it.
 Training programs for the most challenging and most confusing positions can be conducted with ease and a higher rate of success.
 Managers and analysts can use it to communicate better and present information in the form that is comfortable for the other party.

 Employees will see all the essential information on the screens of their headsets and work without having to switch between tabs, layers, and projects.